riccardodebenedictis/SeMiTONE/README.md

 b1_val = sat.value(b1);
 ```

-Finally, it is possible to restore the contet prior of the assignment through the `pop()` procedure.
+Finally, it is possible to restore the context prior of the assignment through the `pop()` procedure.

 ```java
 sat.pop();